Ian729/NewsArchive/README.md

 * A shift by Kim Jong-un, North Korea’s leader, toward open hostility against South Korea is alarming but does not indicate he is about to start a full-scale war, officials say.
 * Bae Hyunjin, of the country’s governing party, was assaulted in Seoul and taken to a hospital.
 The attack came three weeks after another politician was stabbed.
 * Plus, can the world’s biggest cruise ship be climate friendly?
-* A video circulating on social media showed water rushing into a room at U.S. Army Garrison Kwajalein Atoll as a series of unexpected waves surged across the low-lying island of Roi-Namur.
-* Nine people were also injured in the blaze, which officials said was a result of workers renovating a cold storage unit in violation of regulations.
-* But the legal troubles for Pita Limjaroenrat, who was blocked by the military junta from becoming prime minister, are far from over.

 ![Asian](./asian.png)